-Tell us more!
-Study says that gin & tonic can help to soothe hay fever
+Raise a glass!
+Study says that gin & tonic can help soothe hay fever

 As a hayfever sufferer, I've always dreaded this pollen filled time of year.

-Clear spirits such as gin and vodka are low in sulphites and histamines and yeah makes sense, when you consider how antihistamines are often helpful when it comes to battling hayfever.
+Clear spirits such as gin and vodka are low in sulphites and histamines, which makes sense when you consider how antihistamines are often helpful when it comes to battling hay fever.

-I recently noticed that when I went on nights out if I drank gin or a gin-based cocktail I would feel fine the next day.
+I've recently noticed that when I drink gin or a gin-based cocktail, I feel fine the next day.
 This surprised me as I wouldn't regularly be a gin drinker and thought it would have given me a hangover.

 I hate to be the bearer of bad news but if you love a glass of red wine with your al fresco lunch you may find yourself with puffy eyes.
 Dark drinks like red wine are on the opposite end of the scale.
 It'll basically give you the same effects as rubbing your face in a bunch of flowers.

-You can read more about the research from AsthmaUK and considering there is due to be a high pollen count this weekend, now is the time to get educated.
+You can read more about the research from AsthmaUK - and considering there is due to be a high pollen count this week, now is the time to get educated.